Communote/communote.github.io/doc/dev_how_plugin.md

    }
    ```

-10. Jump into the function `processNoteContent(NoteRenderContext context, NoteListData item)` and you can use the `item` object to get and set the short and full content of a note:
+10. Jump into the function `processNoteContent(NoteRenderContext context, NoteData item)` and you can use the `item` object to get and set the short and full content of a note:

     ```java
-    public boolean processNoteContent(NoteRenderContext context, NoteListData item)
+    public boolean processNoteContent(NoteRenderContext context, NoteData item)
        throws NoteRenderingPreProcessorException {
        // Setting the new content of the note delivered by the replacement function item.setContent(processContent(item.getContent()));